JSD2022/JSD2022.github.io/index.md

 Many of you have asked us questions about the Scientific Days!
 Here are some information to complete the original mail:

-Mandatory elements on the poster
-The poster must indicate the funding organization and the mention "Ecole Doctorale des Sciences pour l'Ingénieur".
-The logo of Clermont Auvergne INP UCA must also appear (see attachment).

-Where to submit the documents
-We have created a link where you can submit your posters and presentations: https://drive.uca.fr/u/d/165f51bbf9ec46308243/.
-We ask you to respect the following nomenclature: pos_LASTNAME_firstname.pdf for the poster and pres_LASTNAME_firstname.pdf for the presentation.

-Poster printing
-We are in charge of printing the posters: the poster must be sent to us before June 6th, otherwise you will have to print the poster at your own expense.
-You may or may not use the templates that were provided in the original email, the only condition being that the format is A0.

 Website
 We have created a website where you will find all the important information about the Scientific Days for PhD students: https://jsd2022.github.io/.